devops329/devops/instruction/awsRdsMysql/awsRdsMysql.md

 Keeping the database on a private network is a good security practice since the database is a high value target that contains user information and credentials.

 ### DB credentials

+Ultimately, these changed DB credentials will need to end up in your `config.js` file so that your code can communicate with the RDS database.
+Be prepared to manually inject the value when you manually deploy your code.

 To solve the database credential problem, you will store the information necessary to access the database in your `jwt-pizza-service` GitHub Actions secrets.
 The CI workflow will inject the credentials into the service's configuration when it is deployed.